Back to blog

 Mar 23, 2026·11 min read

-This is the honest comparison, including where each approach falls short, so you can pick the one that fits your studio.
+Here's the honest breakdown, including where each approach falls apart.
 No sales pitch.
 Just math.

 Option A: do it yourself (manual)

-The default for most indie developers.
-It is free in dollar terms and expensive in everything else.
+The default for most indie devs.
+Free in dollar terms.
+Expensive in everything else.

 FactorReality